utopia-foss/dantro/doc/data_io/transform.rst

 2. A cache lookup occurs, attempting to read the result from a memory or file cache.
 3. The transformations resolve potential references in their arguments: If a :py:class:`~dantro.dag.DAGReference` is encountered, the corresponding :py:class:`~dantro.dag.Transformation` is resolved and that transformation's :py:meth:`~dantro.dag.TransformationDAG.compute` method is invoked.
 This traverses all the way up the DAG until reaching the root nodes which contain only basic data types (that need no computation).
 4. Having resolved all references into results, the arguments are assembled, the operation callable is resolved, and invoked by passing the arguments.
-5. The result *can* is kept in a memory cache.
+5. The result is kept in a memory cache.
 It *can* additionally be stored in a file cache to persist to later invocations.
 6. The result object is returned.